 Like most website operators, Better collects non-personally identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
-Better’s primary purpose in collecting non-personally identifying information is to better understand how visitors use Better.
-From time-to-time, Better may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of Better.
+Better’s primary purpose in collecting non-personally identifying information is to better understand how visitors use its Website.
+From time-to-time, Better may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its Website.
 Better also collects potentially personally identifying information like Internet Protocol (“IP”) addresses for logged in users.
 Better only discloses logged-in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below.

 Protection of Certain Personally-Identifying Information

-Better discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors, and affiliated organizations that (i) need to know that information in order to process it on Better’s behalf or to provide services available at Better, and (ii) that have agreed not to disclose it to others.
+Better discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors, and affiliated organizations that (i) need to know that information in order to process it on Better’s behalf or to provide services available at Better’s Website, and (ii) that have agreed not to disclose it to others.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using Better, you consent to the transfer of such information to them.
 Other than to its employees, contractors and affiliated organizations, as described above, Better discloses potentially personally-identifying and personally-identifying information only when required to do so by law, or when Better believes in good faith that disclosure is reasonably necessary to protect the property or rights of Better, third parties or the public at large.
 If you have registered in one of the services offered by Better and have supplied your email address, Better may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with Better and our services.
 If you send Better a request, Better reserves the right to publish it in order to help Better clarify or respond to your request or to help Better support other users.
 Better takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally identifying and personally-identifying information.

 Potential Sale of Certain Non-Personally-Identifying Information